cyverse/irods-adm/coding-standards-bash.md

 ### Variable Expansion

 All variables storing non-integer values should be quoted when expanded.
 This prevents accidental word splitting.

-Also brace-delimiting should be used to avoid confusion.
+Brace-delimiting can clarify what is being expanded in some cases.

 ```bash
 # Preferred style for ordinary variables